iam-j/iam-j.github.io/pages/13junkdrawer.md

     </div>
     <div class="jd-privacy-item">
       <strong>No Photos copy</strong>
       <span>Your library stays where it is.
 Delete the app, the index goes with it.
-Photos untouched.</span>
+Photos is only ever touched if you opt in to "delete from Photos" on a specific screenshot.</span>
     </div>
   </div>
 </section>